ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Hoisting:

 Variables declared with var are "hoisted" to the top of their scope, meaning they can be used even before their declaration.

+#### Why Avoid var?

+The lack of block scope can lead to bugs, especially in large programs.
+Modern JavaScript prefers let and const.